-All policies of the Staglin IMHRO CCN aim to ensure participant and experimenter safety and to foster a community of respect, consideration and co-operation.
-If not followed, the Staglin IMHRO CCN reserves the right to review and possibly revoke scanning privileges.
+All policies of the Staglin One Mind CCN aim to ensure participant and experimenter safety and to foster a community of respect, consideration and co-operation.
+If not followed, the Staglin One Mind CCN reserves the right to review and possibly revoke scanning privileges.

 - Scanning Protocol: In addition to safety training, investigators must become familiar with the Center’s computing, peripherals and general operations protocols.
-The MR Technicians offer a monthly review session to familiarize individuals with operations in the MR suite.
+The MR Technician offers a bi-monthy (every other) review/training to familiarize individuals with operations in the MR suite.
 Additional training opportunities with more experienced users will be arranged as appropriate.

-- Reporting: Investigators are responsible for reporting any anomalies during scanning to the MR Technicianimmediatelyfollowing their scan.
-Anomalies are any occurrence deviating from standard operations and include malfunction or breakage of equipment or software, accidents, inappropriate behavior etc.
+- Reporting: Investigators are responsible for reporting any incidents during scanning to the MR Technician immediately following their scan.
+'Incidents' are any occurrence deviating from standard operations and include malfunction or breakage of equipment or software, accidents, inappropriate behavior etc.

 - Time: All scans are expected to start and end promptly at the scheduled time.
 It is the investigators’ responsibility to communicate with the CCN staff and/or other investigators if these times can’t be met.
 Please note that CCN and/or other investigators may not be able to accommodate requests for change of scheduled time when these are communicated less than 24 hrs prior to the appointment.